SkyeJM/asciimusicvisualizer/README.md

-Took ascii art editor and added music visualizer aspect
+Took an image to ascii art converter and added music visualizer aspect to it: image to ascii aart converter in question: https://codepen.io/Mikhail-Bespalov/pen/JoPqYrz